vojale/CBE544-2018.github.io/Clusters.md

 **Perform all your calculations from the work/CBE544**

-For example, Create a folder `hw5` under `CBE544` and perform all the calculations of HW5 in `hw5`.
-If you have already started you jobs somewhere else, you can copy the entire folder to CBE544 once you have done all the calculations.
-However, you need complete this step before sending us the report of HW5, and include the path of `CBE544` folder in your report or email.
+For example, Create a folder `hw5` under `CBE544` and perform all calculations of HW5 in `hw5`.
+If you have already started you jobs somewhere else, you can copy the entire folder to CBE544 once you have done all calculations (e.g. `cp -r folderpath ~/work/CBE544/hw5`).
+However, you need to complete this step before sending us the report of HW5, and please include the path of `CBE544` folder in your report or email.
 You can obtain the path by

 ```bash
 cdw